 - awaiting a probation recommendation from the local department of probation, and/or

-It is quite common for persons convicted of misdemeanors to receive their sentences immediately following a guilty verdict or guilty / no contest plea.
+It is quite common for you to receive your sentence immediately following a guilty verdict or guilty / no contest plea to a misdemeanor.

 Felony sentences must be scheduled within 20 days of the guilty verdict or plea.
 The court may extend that timeframe by up to ten days for the same reasons listed above.6